WhiFace/arrayMethods/README.md

-this project implements the most commonly used high order array methods. forEach() map() sort() filter() reduce()

-I also use an api to generate random user using async await. feel free to use the code.
+## DOM Array Methods

+Project to teach high order array methods and DOM manipulation

+## Project Specifications

+- Fetch random users from the [randomuser.me](https://randomuser.me) API
+- Use forEach() to loop and output user/wealth
+- Use map() to double wealth
+- Use filter() to filter only millionaires
+- Use sort() to sort by wealth
+- Use reduce() to add all wealth